 Tommy, they’re waving the flag.

-Evelina’s voice had the tension of huge held in emotion, but also a questioning edge; she was looking to her husband for guidance.
+Evelina’s voice had the tension of held in emotion, but also a questioning edge; she was looking to her husband for guidance.
 All he could do was agree.
-He too was plunged into thoughts and memories, into emotions that those of us who have never known war can hardly begin to understand.
+He too was plunged into thoughts and memories, into emotions that those of us who have never known war and occupation can hardly begin to understand.

 It was about this time that Brian watched his mother opening an unexpected letter.
 Evelina began crying before she’d finished.
 It told of the death of one of their closest friends from Hong Kong.
 The friendship had continued after the war, and this death was a heavy blow, all the more so because the circumstances suggested suicide.